EHS 1000 Series - Awareness

 EHS 1037 Hand and Portable Power Tools Safety Training

 Hand and portable power tools are tools that are powered by an external source, such as electricity or compressed air.
 This course encompasses safety practices that need to be utilized while working with this equipment.
 Power tools must receive regular maintenance and be properly handled as well as be kept clean and sharp in order to avoid injury.
 This training also covers safety practices for tools that are "powered" by an operator, such as a hammer or screwdriver.
 This training is required by all employees who use hand and power tools in their work activities.

 EHS 1038 Golf Cart/Utility Vehicle Operator Safety Training *

 During this course required for all employees, participants will learn to prevent injury to pedestrians, cart operators and their passengers.
 This course reviews requirements for safe operating procedures, laws, and operator and supervisor accountability.
 Individuals will learn to utilize load principles of balance, stability, and capacity and how to identify safety concerns associated with golf cart and utility vehicle operations.

 This training is intended to reduce employee hazards and overall risk of injuries by reviewing correct safety practices in the use and set-up of lawn mowers and turf equipment.
 Individuals will learn how to identify safety concerns associated with mower operations.
 This course is required for employees who work with turf operations.

 EHS 1045 Fire Extinguisher Training

-This online training course will teach you the hazards involved with incipient (early stage) fires and how to select and operate a fire extinguisher using the PASS method (Pull, Aim, Squeeze, Sweep).
+This training course will teach you the hazards involved with incipient (early stage) fires and how to select and operate a fire extinguisher using the PASS method (Pull, Aim, Squeeze, Sweep).
 All training is for employees and students who are expected to use a fire extinguisher.

 EHS 1055 Asbestos Awareness